 Call for papers: Special issue on AI and Ornithology

-Ostrich – Journal of African Ornithology will be publishing a special issue in December 2025, focusing on the integration of Artificial Intelligence (AI) in Ornithology.
+Ostrich – Journal of African Ornithology will be publishing a special issue, focusing on the integration of Artificial Intelligence (AI) in Ornithology.
 This special issue aims to showcase innovative research that applies AI to advance our understanding of bird species, conservation challenges, and biodiversity in Africa and beyond.

 Key themes include but are not limited to: